lauracondon/pands-project2021/README.md

 plt.show()
 ```

 As with pairplot, boxplot is easy to use.
-Here an overall box plot of each variable is generated.
+Here an overall box plot of each numeric variable is generated.
 It is not divided by iris species.
+An inbuilt sns palette, colorblind, is used to visually distinguish it from the other graphs which do feature division by species **[34]**.

 <p align="center">
   <img src="/data-visualizations/boxplot - iris.png" alt="box plot">
 </p>

-An inbuilt sns palette, colorblind, is used to visually distinguish it from the other graphs which do feature division by species **[34]**.
-A violin plot of the same is also created.
-Comparing the two handily shows the differences between the two types of plot.
+A violin plot of the same data is also created.
+Comparing them is an easy way to see the difference between the two types of plot.

 <p align="center">
   <img src="/data-visualizations/violinplot - iris.png" alt="violin plot">